Safia Bengueddoudj

 Safia Bengueddoudj (صفية بن جودج; born 31 January 1986) is a former footballer who played as a midfielder.
 Born in France, she made three appearances for the Algeria women's national team.

 Club career

 Bengueddoudj has played for RC Saint-Étienne, AS Saint-Étienne, Le Puy Foot 43 Auvergne and Saint-Étienne FC in France.

+During this period, she played as an attacking midfielder, with her performances drawing attention for her playing style and her association with the club.

+When RC Saint-Étienne merged with AS Saint-Étienne to create the ASSE women's section, Safia Bengueddoudj naturally continued her adventure in the green colours.
+She became a key player for the team and actively contributed to the club's stability in the national championship.

 International career

+In November 2007, Safia Bengueddoudj was called up for the first time to the Algerian women's national team, along with her teammate Laetitia Agab, for a training camp in Algiers in preparation for the 2008 AFCON qualifiers.

 Bengueddoudj capped for Algeria at senior level during the 2010 African Women's Championship.